FreeRTOS/Lab-Project-CMSIS-Packs-Demos/README.md

 Processor : ARM Cortex M55

-## Use Vscode and EC2 Instance with ARM AVH AMI
+## Use Vscode and EC2 Instance with Virtual Hardware

 1. Create an EC2 instance containing ARM Corestone 300 Virtual Hardware.
 Goto this [page](https://www.arm.com/products/development-tools/simulation/virtual-hardware) for more details on how to sign up for an EC2 instance contianing ARM AMI.